tobiasbriones/blog/cs/fp/math/geometry/design/draft/designing-the-angle-geometry-for-the-oriented-segment-of-canvas-play/index.md

 Engineer, which will remind me of the past 2023/12/31.

-With the previous work, I devised an engineered draft giving insight for further math DSLs, by leveraging the value type angles defined first and creating abstractions for the plane quadrants, leading to higher-level definitions.
+With the previous work, I devised an engineered draft giving insight for further math DSLs, by leveraging the angle types defined first and creating abstractions for the plane quadrants, leading to higher-level definitions.

 ## The Power of Domain Language Engineering